ctlenz/CS639-ProjectWebsite/index.md

-# Emotion Detection of Live Video with Recurrent Neural Networks
+# Emotion Detection of Live Video with Neural Networks
 By Hunter Abraham & Collin Lenz

 # Emotion Detection